San Nicolas Fire Station

 San Nicolas Fire Station is a fire station in San Nicolas, Manila, the Philippines.
-It is among one of the first fire stations built in the country, having been established under the tenure of first Manila Fire Department chief Hugh Bonner during the American colonial era.
+It is one of the first fire stations built in the country, having been established under the tenure of first Manila Fire Department chief Hugh Bonner during the American colonial era.

 Background

 Fire fighting in the country during the Spanish times was unorganized.
 The task was usually assigned to street sweepers who would rush to the scene of a fire in case of an alert.
 However, it was only during the early American period, in August 1901, that firefighting became institutionalized and consequently gave birth to Manila Fire Department established by the Philippine Commission.

 The following year, Capt.
 Hugh Bonner was designated fire chief.
 Formerly chief of the New York Fire Department, he was credited to have introduced rules and regulations for firemen and a telephone system to receive alarm.
 Moreover, it was also under his administration that the San Nicolas Fire Station was constructed.